Picovoice/orca/demo/voice_assistant/README.md

 - Picovoice Console: Get your `AccessKey` for free by signing up or logging in to [Picovoice Console](https://console.picovoice.ai/).
-- OpenAI API: Get your `AccessKey` by signing up or logging in to [OpenAI](https://platform.openai.com/).
+- OpenAI API: Get your `AccessKey` from OpenAI.

 ## Usage